-Today the NSW Mental Health Commission announced calls for expressions of interest for community grants to increase the participation, influence and leadership of people with a lived experience of mental health issues and caring, families and kinship groups.
+Today the Mental Health Commission of New South Wales announced calls for expressions of interest for community grants to increase the participation, influence and leadership of people with a lived experience of mental health issues and caring, families and kinship groups.

 The Lived Experience Framework grants, open now until Friday 12 April 2019, will offer between $2,000 and $10,000 to fund planning and seeding projects across NSW to support the implementation of the Lived Experience Framework.